Robert Bond – (Chairman)

 Chris is the Corporate Privacy Director at Harte Hanks, a leading marketing organization that partners with top brands to establish deeper relationships with its customers and prospects.
 He is currently focused on privacy management frameworks designed to support privacy and enable informed business decisions in dynamic environments.
 He also advocates support for privacy rights and obligations across internal and external stakeholders in relation to personal information, marketing products and services and the jurisdictions common to Harte Hanks business and client engagements.
 Chris is an active member of the International Association of Privacy Professionals (IAPP) and serves as co-chair of the local IAPP “KnowledgeNet” chapter in Austin, TX.
 He also supports the Policy and Best Practices Committee of the Email Sender Provider Coalition, a group dedicated to fighting spam, educating its members regarding best practices, law, and other industry developments to fight spam and protect email as a viable and essential communications tool.

-Sara is the Data Protection Officer at Simply Business which is one of the UK’s biggest commercial insurance brokers, who specialise in protecting small businesses such as shops, restaurants, pubs, and self-employed professionals.
-For 2 and half years Sara was Global Data Protection Officer for Haymarket Media Group Limited based in the UK and she previously spent 5 years in Haymarket’s Asia offices (Hong Kong & Singapore) where she was Head of Data Operations, a role which included responsibility for Data Protection and liaison with the local PCPD.
-Sara has over 25 years publishing and marketing experience, gained across UK and USA media brands, with experience of fulfilment, audits, direct & digital marketing, subscriptions, and system builds, migrations, and implementations.
-She holds an MBA from Kingston University, is a fellow of the IDM, and a member of the IAPP.
+Sara is the UK Data Protection Officer at CGI I.T.
+UK Limited, part of CGI Group Inc. a Canadian global information technology consulting company.
+Previously UK DPO at Simply Business and Global DPO at Haymarket Publishing Sara was heavily involved in GDPR project implementation.
+She spent 5 years in Haymarket’s Asia offices (Hong Kong & Singapore) where she was responsible for Data Protection and liaison with the local PCPD during new local legislative introductions.
+Sara has over 25 years publishing and event experience, gained across a mix of UK, Asia and USA brands, with in-depth experience of fulfilment, audits, direct & digital marketing, system builds, migrations, and implementations.
+She holds a Practitioner Certificate in Data Protection,, an MBA from Kingston University, is a fellow of the IDM, and a member of the IAPP.

 Julia is a Board Director and Business Advisor.
 She is an experienced leader, advisor and board director focused on using data and analytics to build successful profitable businesses (notably recurring payments and ecommerce).
 She previously worked as Director of Consumer Revenues for Guardian News & Media, where she was responsible for CRM strategy and execution, all subscriptions and brand extensions including ecommerce, Guardian Masterclasses and Guardian Soulmates.
 Her extensive commercial experience and MBA training has helped her to make sense of complex business problems using data and analytics.
 She’s instigated and led a variety of technology projects to created single customer views and, deliver powerful audience insight.
 This is combined with a clear commitment to transparency and good data governance based on respect for consumer needs.